Skip to main content

 Oh, you naive, pure thing.
 You do.

-Pain, like happiness often visits, stays, and places a kiss on your forehead and leaves.
+Pain, like happiness often visits, stays, places a kiss on your forehead and leaves.
 You'd miss her if she wasn't around.

 We need her around, not always, but we do.
 She teaches important lessons.